psthomas/psthomas.github.io/about/index.md

 ## Projects

-I'm mostly familiar with Python and Flask for web development and JavaScript on the frontend.
-I also enjoy asking questions and trying to answer them with data, using tools like Jupyter Notebooks, Pandas, D3.js, and Beautiful Soup.
+I'm mostly familiar with Python and Flask for web development along with JavaScript on the frontend.
+I also enjoy asking questions and trying to answer them with data, using tools like Jupyter Notebooks, Pandas, and D3.js.

 **Tabula**
 A simple, stateless password manager built with JavaScript. [[source](https://github.com/psthomas/tabula), [demo](https://pstblog.com/projects/tabula.html)]
 **Jupyter Notebooks**
-I have a number of notebooks outlining my data projects here: [[source](https://nbviewer.jupyter.org/gist/psthomas)]
+There are a number of notebooks outlining my data projects here: [[source](https://nbviewer.jupyter.org/gist/psthomas)]
 **Visualizations**
 Some of the interactive visualizations I've build with D3.js: [[demo](https://bl.ocks.org/psthomas)]
 **React Todo**